 Health & Wellness Program

 The DAC Health and Wellness Program provides persons with special needs opportunities to a comprehensive health and wellness program addressing the need for awareness and understanding of health-related needs for persons with developmental disabilities and provides opportunities to learn the benefits of living a healthier lifestyle.
-Three main components of the Health and Wellness program are Fitness & Recreation, Primary & Preventative Care and Health Education & Nutrition.
+DAC health and wellness programs cover a broad spectrum of topics to empower individuals with disabilities and their families to become the best they can be physically, socially, emotionally, educationally, and financially.

 Cooking Class: Cooking Class is held once a month and provides our members with the opportunity to learn to cook healthy meals on their own.
 We focus on cleanliness and sanitation in kitchen, preparing the meals, the nutrition facts of the meal, making healthy choices, and maintaining a clean kitchen and work area.